 Science Mentoring and Tutoring

 UT Southwestern students help middle and elementary school students unravel the mysteries of science at two nearby schools.

 First- and second-year medical students provide information on sexually transmitted diseases (STDs) to Dallas middle school students to help stop the spread of STDs and give adolescents the information they need to protect themselves.

 A free weekly clinic for adult patients operated by volunteer medical students from UT Southwestern under the supervision of UT Southwestern physicians, as well as the Dallas community.
 A great interactive learning environment for students.

 United to Serve Health Fair

-A UT system-wide day of service is held in April each year.
-The United to Serve Health Fair include health screenings, presentations about how the body works, games, and prizes for the kids.
+A UT System-wide day of service is held in April each year.
+The United to Serve Health Fair includes health screenings, presentations about how the body works, games, and prizes for the kids.